Mehak-Mehta/WebTemp/README.md

 Website template

 # Note
- 1. This is just a template, so it is not perfect.
+ 1. This is just a template.
  2. I still don't know Javascript.